rajavenkatesh04/rajavenkatesh04/README.md

 ---

 ### 🚀 Current Goals:
-1. Perfect the art of crafting clean, reusable, and scalable code.
+1. Perfect the art of crafting clean, reusable, and scalable code
-2. Learn more design patterns (because even code can be stylish ✨).
+2. Learn more design patterns (because even code can be stylish ✨)
-3. Build projects that are useful, beautiful, and maybe a bit too ambitious.
+3. Build projects that are useful, beautiful, and maybe a bit too ambitious

 ---